OpenFreeEnergy/alchemiscale/docs/development.rst

 See :ref:`compute` for additional details on deployment.

 After starting up, the compute service registers itself with the ``AlchemiscaleComputeAPI``, creating a :py:class:`~alchemiscale.storage.models.ComputeServiceRegistration` instance in the *state store*.
-It will then claim :py:class:`~alchemiscale.storage.models.Task`\s for execution, pull the corresponding :py:class:`~gufe.transformations.Transformation`, create and execute a :py:class:`~gufe.protocols.protocoldag.ProtocolDAG`, and push the corresponding :py:class:`~gufe.protocols.protocoldag.ProtocolDAGResult` back to the ``AlchemiscaleComputeAPI`` upon completion or failure.
+It will then claim :py:class:`~alchemiscale.storage.models.Task`\s for execution, pull the corresponding :external+gufe:py:class:`~gufe.transformations.Transformation`, create and execute a :external+gufe:py:class:`~gufe.protocols.ProtocolDAG`, and push the corresponding :external+gufe:py:class:`~gufe.protocols.ProtocolDAGResult` back to the ``AlchemiscaleComputeAPI`` upon completion or failure.
 The compute service will continue this behavior until it reaches a configured stop condition, receives a termination signal, or is killed.

 The compute service periodically issues a heartbeat to the ``AlchemiscaleComputeAPI``, updating its last known heartbeat datetime in its registration.